 In summer 2017, vc wrote about the opening of a mobile LNG filling station for trucks in Berlin, at that time the second of that kind in Germany.
-The filling station trailer was built with the know-how of the company GasCom, a specialist for mobile natural gas supply, and with many valves by HEROSE.
+The filling station trailer was built by the Dutch company Cryonorm with many valves by HEROSE.
 Today, two years later, we wanted to follow up: How did the supply conditions develop for LNG-operated trucks in Germany and Europe, and what was HEROSE’s share in this development?
 An update.

 The decision of the German government to exempt LNG-operated trucks from the road toll which took effect on the 1st of January 2019 was the latest triggering point for a surge in demand for these kind of vehicles.
 Companies like IVECO, SCANIA and VOLVO currently list 60 to 80 orders of that kind per month, in total there are more than 5000 LNG-operated trucks on the roads of Europe – in 2017 there were only 150.
 Apart from the toll exemption, there were other relief measures for transport companies who go for LNG-trucks: The mineral oil tax compared to diesel fuel is cheaper by more than half (22 instead of 47 cents ) – and the purchase of such a truck is subsidised with 12,000 Euro per vehicle.

 And the development of LNG infrastructure also picks up speed.
-Two years ago, the Uniper-subsidiary Liqvis was the only active player on the market – Liqvis also being the builder of the mobile LNG filling station in Berlin – yet in the meantime there are two other players on the pitch: Shell and the Berlin-based company Liquind 24/7.
+Two years ago, the Uniper-subsidiary Liqvis was the only active player on the market, yet in the meantime there are two other players on the pitch: Shell and the Berlin-based company Liquind 24/7.
 Market leader Liqvis plans to open a total of eight LNG filling stations in Germany by the end of 2020.
 Following the locations in Ulm and Berlin, another station was opened in Kassel in April; and in the course of the next 18 months, filling stations in Hamburg, Hannover, Munich, Cologne and at the Kamener Kreuz in Northrhine-Westfalia are planned to supplement the supply.

 Maik Rensing, Senior Product Manager von Liqvis, told vc: “There will be another six filling stations in France and Belgium.”
 This expansion is subsidised with a total of 9.6 million Euro out of the EU-program “Connecting Europe Facility for Transport”, which provides the finance for an LNG-corridor (LNG Blue Corridor) along the main traffic routes in Europe.